wavesplatform/waves-lessons/EN/How Waves Works/Smart Asset/lesson.md

 # Smart Asset #

-This lesson will answer the question "What is a smart asset?".
+This lesson will answer the question "What is a smart asset?", demonstrate usage examples, and show how to set an account script.<br>

 Duration: <span></span> min